 - Formalize a treatment plan and coordinate it with all other involved health professionals.

 - Consider use of a written opioid agreement with carefully defined patient and provider expectations.
-The need for this agreement to be signed by both the patient and provider is controversial but having an agreement that both patient and provider can refer to can foster clearer expectations for safe opioid use and may foster a sense of control over their SUD.
-Components of an opioid agreement include: establishing a single opioid prescriber, using a single pharmacy, employing pill counts and periodic urine drug testing (see Fast Fact #110), and utilizing an electronic drug monitoring database.
+The need for this agreement to be signed by both the patient and provider is controversial but having an agreement that both patient and provider can refer to can foster clearer expectations for safe opioid use and may foster a sense of control over SUD.
+Components of an opioid agreement include: establishing a single opioid prescriber and pharmacy, employing regular pill counts and urine drug testing (see Fast Fact #110), and utilizing an electronic drug monitoring database.

 - Use non-opioid analgesics and non-pharmacological measures to their full potential; poorly controlled pain can increase substance abuse behaviors (see Fast Fact #69).